dotnet-websharper/charting/README.md

 mean for them.

 ## Usage
-All the snippets assume the `WebSharper` and `WebSharper.Charting` namespaces are open.
+All the snippets assume the `WebSharper`, `WebSharper.Charting` and `WebSharper.UI.Next.Client` namespaces are open.

 ### Static charts